electron/electron/docs/tutorial/accessibility.md

 If you know of other great accessibility tools for Electron, add them to the [accessibility documentation](https://electron.atom.io/docs/tutorial/accessibility) with a pull request.

-### Accessibility on Mac
+## Enabling Accessibility

-Electron applications keep accessibility disabled by default and there are two ways to enable it:
+Electron applications keep accessibility disabled by default for performance reasons but there are multiple ways to enable it.

-1. By turning on VoiceOver in the Accessibility menu in macOS System Preferences
-2. By setting the attribute `AXManualAccessibility` programmatically from the host or 3rd party application.
+### Inside Application

+By using [`app.setAccessibilitySupportEnabled(value)`](https://electron.atom.io/docs/api/app.md#appsetaccessibilitysupportenabledvalue-macos-windows), you can expose accessibility switch to users in the application preferences.

+### Assistive Technology

+Electron application will enable accessibility automatically when it detects assistive technology (Windows) or VoiceOver (macOS).
+See Chrome's [accessibility documentation](https://www.chromium.org/developers/design-documents/accessibility#TOC-How-Chrome-detects-the-presence-of-Assistive-Technology) for more details.

+On macOS 3rd party assistive technology can switch accessibility inside Electron applications by setting the attribute `AXManualAccessibility` programmatically:

 ```objc
 CFStringRef kAXManualAccessibility = CFSTR("AXManualAccessibility");